NotAShelf/nvf/docs/release-notes/rl-0.6.md

 - Added [`vim.extraPackages`](vim.extraPackages) for appending additional packages to the wrapper PATH, making said packages available while inside the Neovim session.

+- Made treesitter options configurable, and moved `treesitter-context to `setupOpts` while it is enabled.

+- Added `vim.notify.nvim-notify.setupOpts.render` which takes either a string of enum or a lua function.
+The default is "compact", but you may change it according to nvim-notify documentation.